Warped geometric information on the optimisation of Euclidean functions

-Although the approach seems very attractive, selecting a optimal value $\sigma$ may be not straightforward and the experiments have indicated that the 3rd-order approximation of the geodesics can achieve good convergence speed, thus a potential competitor method among gradient-based state-of-art optimizers.
+Although the approach seems very attractive, selecting optimal values for $\alpha$, $\sigma$ is clearly not straightforward.
+However, compared to the previous approaches and the choice of metrics, this work is presented with larger generality, which allow us to set a warping function and thus less restrictive if for it a fixed valued would be chosen \citep{hartmann:2022, Yu2023}.
+Future work aims in the automatic choice of warp function $\psi$ and vector transport $\mathcal{T}$ with the goal of improve convergence speed of the Algorithm 1.
+Other variants of the Riemannian conjugate gradient presented here are also interesting since they may involve other update rules which potentially improves the algorithm in the lines of \citet{satoj:2022}.

+Despite of the unequal match of Julia's libraries and our computer implementations, the RCG method proposed does not require the storage and inversion of any full matrix in principle.
+However, developing practical optimization libraries that would robustly solve general optimization problems efficiently remains as future work.
+One possible direction is to implement this new methodology within the Julia library {\tt manopt.jl}.
+This has already been pointed out by Associate Professor Ronny Bergmann in personal communication.